Garage Sale Signs: What NOT to Do and How to Drive Traffic to Your Sale

 This is all kinds of wrong.

-or if you want more information this one works too because the arrow is so large
+This one works too.
+Especially if you really want to include more information.
+The reason this sign works is because the arrow is so large!

 How do you find garage sales?